knative/docs/docs/eventing/sources/sinkbinding/_index.md

   ```

 - Any `Pod` with the label `working=example` OR `working=sample` in
-  the` default` namespace will be selected.:
+  the` default` namespace will be selected:

   ```yaml
   subject: